petabridge/akkadotnet-code-samples/PipeTo/README.md

 This sample should illustrate the following concepts:

 1. That although the actors are only processing a single RSS / ATOM feed, you could easily have them process hundreds of feeds in parallel *without writing any additional actor code*.
 All you'd have to do is send additional feed uris to the `FeedValidatorActor`.
 This is what makes actors fundamentally powerful - any process you've written using actors can be automatically parallelized.
 2. That even though actors can only process one message at a time, they can still run asynchronous tasks in the background just like any other class.
-The trick to doing this effecitvely, however, is to make sure that the results of those asynchronous tasks are *delivered back to the actor as messages*.
+The trick to doing this effectively, however, is to make sure that the results of those asynchronous tasks are *delivered back to the actor as messages*.
 This is what `PipeTo` does.

 ### Questions